alexjames/ctf/overthewire/natas/natas.md

 There is a hint saying the password is stored in `/etc/natas_webpass/natas8`.
 The url has a `page` parameter, hinting we should try getting to this path.
 We navigate to `http://natas7.natas.labs.overthewire.org/index.php?page=/etc/natas_webpass/natas8` to get the answer.

 Password: *DBfUBfqQG69KvJvJ1iAbMoIpwSNQ9bWe*

+### Level 8
+Similar to 6 except now the script basically does a transformation to what you input, which needs to equal "3d3d516343746d4d6d6c315669563362".
+The transformation is `bin2hex(strrev(base64_encode($secret)))`.
+We need to do the reverse which is `base64_decode(strrev(hex2bin("3d3d516343746d4d6d6c315669563362")))`.
+Running this in a PHP interpretter gives the secret we have to input.

+Password: *W0mMhUcRRnG8dcghE4qvk3JA9lGt8nDl*